 After breakfast we set up all gears early in the morning, the weather is expected to be clear for our adventures journey.
 The trail goes to through the prone to stone fall, which passes through a narrow gorge.
 It is not that much easy trail but the great view of mountains charming give you enough increase for rest of the trekking.
 Here, we stay overnight near at glacier.

 Today is one of the most adventure days to Dhaulagiri base camp.
 The view of impressive Dhaulagiri I (8167 m) north faces dominating the skyline to your right and Dhaulagiri II (7751m), Dhaulagiri III (7715 m) and Dhaulagiri V (7618 m) to the west offering you true nature beauties.
 The impressive ice fall that descends from the north east col in front of us is another magnet for us.
 We are overnight at tented camp.

 Today is another rest day for acclimatization and recover energy for next days adventures.
 The mountains skyline view from this place is superb and Dhaulagiri ice fall is plenty to explore.
 Rest of the day you can enjoying to the true nature beauty seeping hot tea in the camp.

 The trek for Hidden Valley to Yak Kharka via climbing over the 5200m Dhampus Pass, we traverse avalanche prone slopes and then descends steep rocky small adventures trail.
-But the view of mountains and nature beauty are still unbelievable to the Yak Kharka.
-There is a perfect camp site to enjoy the surroundings.
+But the view of mountains and natural beauty are still unbelievable to the Yak Kharka.
+There is a perfect campsite to enjoy the surroundings.

 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at hotel.